New ‘Virtual Care Center’ Choreographs Post-Discharge Care

 As hospitals around the country work hard at winnowing down readmission rates, a new grant from the Greater Rochester Health Foundation (Health Foundation) will give URMC’s Strong Memorial Hospital the chance to try a fresh approach: A “virtual care center.”

-Representing a nearly $600,000 investment over three years by the Health Foundation, the center homes in on the precarious 30-day post-hospital period, virtually shepherding some of Rochester’s most vulnerable patients as they move into community- or home-care settings.
+Representing a nearly $600,000 investment over three years by the Health Foundation, the center zooms in on the precarious 30-day post-hospital period, virtually shepherding some of Rochester’s most vulnerable patients as they move into community- or home-care settings.

 “Numerous medications, slow-moving recuperation, and the sheer anxiety on suddenly managing care on their own can make patients susceptible to relapses that land them back in the hospital,” Berliant said.